byuids-resumes/Kwong-resume/README.md

-Jarvis Kwong's resume
+# Jarvis Kwong's resume

-Check out the link in About
+Click the link in the About section